 EU Investigates If Amazon Hurts Competition By Using Sellers' Data

-Does Amazon hurt competition by using data from other sellers in its marketplace?
+Does Amazon hurt competition by exploiting data from other sellers in its marketplace?
 The European Union has opened a formal antitrust investigation into the giant online retailer to answer that question.

 This is the latest push in the expanded focus by European and U.S. authorities on how tech giants — Google, Facebook, Apple and Amazon — use the data of people and businesses that rely on their platforms.
 The EU last year led the charge with a new sweeping privacy law.